rodneyshupe/Cookbook/Recipes/Baking/Breads/AlmostNoKneadSourdoughBread.rst

 4. Remove pot and water pan from oven; discard plastic from pot.
 Lightly flour top of dough and, using razor blade or sharp knife, make one 7-inch-long, 1/2-inch-deep slit along top of dough.
 Cover pot and place on middle rack in oven.
-Heat oven to 425 degrees.
+Heat oven to 425F.
 Bake bread for 30 minutes (starting timing as soon as you turn on oven).
-5. Remove lid and continue to bake until loaf is deep brown and registers 210 degrees, 20 to 30 minutes longer.
+5. Remove lid and continue to bake until loaf is deep brown and registers 210F, 20 to 30 minutes longer.
 Carefully remove bread from pot;
    transfer to wire rack and let cool completely before serving.